-Entering its fifth season under its current configuration, the WCHA consists of 10 quality institutions that offer the best in both educational and athletic environments: the University of Alabama in Huntsville, the University of Alaska Anchorage, the University of Alaska Fairbanks, Bemidji State University, Bowling Green State University, Ferris State University, Lake Superior State University, Michigan Technological University, Minnesota State University and Northern Michigan University.
+Today's men's WCHA covers a wide, diverse geographical area that encompasses five time zones and more than 4,200 miles, and consists of 10 top-quality institutions that offer the best in both educational and athletic environments.
+The 10 current men's member teams are University of Alabama in Huntsville (Chargers), University of Alaska Anchorage (Seawolves), University of Alaska (Nanooks), Bemidji State University (Beavers), Bowling Green State University (Falcons), Ferris State University (Bulldogs), Lake Superior State University (Lakers), Michigan Technological University (Huskies), Minnesota State University (Mavericks) and Northern Michigan University (Wildcats).

 No collegiate athletic conference – in any sport – can top the impressive list of national scale accomplishments of the WCHA.
 Since 1951, member teams have earned a record 37 men's national championships while finishing as the national runner-up 27 times.